While it’s advisable to build an email list, a social media presence, and sell art online, you can succeed without any of it.— Barney Davey

 Nearly All Your Buyers Share Common Characteristics

 Will your buyers only look like her?
 No, of course not.
 However, they will share some, if not many, of the same interests and characteristics.
-That means when you are looking for your ideal buyer, you will encounter others who will have a liking for your work and the means to buy it.
+That means when you are looking for your ideal buyer, you will encounter others who will like your work and the means to buy it.
 And so, pursuing your perfect buyer has residual benefits.

 Getting to Know People Is Easy When You Make It a Habit